Category Archives: Cryogenic Treatment

 Cryogenic Treatment for Turbochargers

-The cryogenic treatment of turbochargers can extend the life and improve the performance of turbo parts made of aluminum, titanium, magnesium, or stainless steel alloys.
+The cryogenic engine treatment of turbochargers can extend the life and improve the performance of turbo parts made of aluminum, titanium, magnesium, or stainless steel alloys.
 During this computer-controlled process, the temperature of the turbocharger is gradually reduced to -300° F and then kept at this cryogenic temperature for 24 hours.
-By promoting the transformation of […]
+By promoting the transformation […]

 Continue Reading...